How to Publish an AI Research Paper – Step-by-Step Guide

 • Indicate precisely what was changed and where

-• Provide justification when you disagree, using evidence and citations
+• Provide justification when disagreeing, supported by evidence

 Step 9 — Acceptance and Production

-After acceptance, manuscripts typically enter production, which may include:
+After acceptance, manuscripts enter production, which may include:

 • Copyediting